Last Updated on September 28, 2023 by melissanreynolds

 In my first, I walked until the last day of my pregnancy.
 It was slow going in the last few weeks, but it was for the good of my mind and body that I went.
 With my second, I couldn’t physically walk very far at all due to the (undiagnosed) symphysis pubis disorder, but I kept up my pelvic tilts and pelvic floors.

 Stretch if nothing else.
 I love cat and cow pose for keeping my back moving, easing tension in my neck and preparing for delivery.
+Get your free 5 minutes a day challenge, which includes cat and cow pose, here.

 Find what will help.
 I had a great full body pillow that I curled around.
 Sleep was still difficult, but it helped!